darrellodonnell/sovrin-controlled-docs/SQC/sovrin-steward-business-policies.md

 The following key documents rely on this file:

-* Sovrin Steward Agreement v2:
+* Sovrin Steward Agreement V2
+* Sovrin Trust Framework V2

 Practice:An actionable process that fits a stated Sovrin Policy